Affiliation No: IA702, 94883

 Firstly it is important to specify that like any other learning model, hybrid learning has its advantages and disadvantages.

-The first is the digital divide, which is the reality in many student’s lives that they cannot regularly access the internet or a suitable device.
+One major disadvantage is the digital divide, which is a reality for many learners who cannot regularly access the internet or a suitable device.

-Perhaps the main weakness associated with this form of learning is the fact that children will not be able to follow a set schedule in a traditional classroom as a result of the coaching arrangement.
+Perhaps the main weakness associated with this form of learning is that learner may not be able to follow a set schedule as they would in a traditional classroom, due to the flexible coaching arrangement.

-In order to effectively teach within a hybrid format, educators need to be innovative and open to change in the way in which they are teaching.
+In order to teach effectively within a hybrid format, educators need to be innovative and open to changes in their teaching methods.

-This transition presents challenges that demand extensive pre-service education, as well as recurrent, in-service training.
+This transition presents challenges that require extensive pre-service education as well as ongoing, in-service training.

-Learning from home with the help of the Internet is a completely new situation for teachers, and they should be provided with the tools and knowledge of how to build effective lessons and give proper instructions for online lessons.
+Teaching from home with the help of the Internet is a completely new situation for facilitators, and they should be provided with the tools and knowledge necessary to build effective lessons and deliver proper instructions for online lessons.

 21k School

-21k School is India’s one of the top homeschooling platforms that provides hybrid learning to provide a comprehensive education solution.
+21k School is one of the India’s top homeschooling platforms that provides hybrid learning to deliver a comprehensive education solution.
 The platform offers:

-- Interactive Online Classes: Scheduling of Live and recorded classes with well-educated teachers that teach their students in an engaging and live manner.
+• Interactive Online Classes: Scheduling of Live and recorded classes with well-educated facilitators who engage their students in an interactive and dynamic manner.

 Conclusion

-Today, students are adopting innovative types of learning, and essential transformations are experienced in the education systems all over the world which is called hybrid learning.
+Today, learners are adopting innovative types of learning, and essential transformations are taking place in education systems around the world—most notably through hybrid learning.

-Of the web platforms, there is one that stands out in the use of blended learning to provide homeschooling and this is 21k School.
+Among web platforms, one that stands out in the use of blended learning for homeschooling is 21k School.

-When it comes to future development, hybrid learning will benefit as technology will continue to be embraced and improved enhancing the teaching environment for all the learners.
+Looking ahead, hybrid learning is poised to benefit as technology continues to be embraced and improved, further enhancing the teaching environment for all learners.